meegpipe/meegpipe/recommended.md

 [pil]: http://www.pythonware.com/products/pil/

-__IMPORTANT NOTE:__ If you use [Arch Linux][archlinux], you will also need to ensure that MATLAB uses the up-to-date version of the the GNU C++ library that ships with your Arch Linux system.
+__IMPORTANT NOTE:__ If you use [Arch Linux][archlinux], you will also need to ensure that MATLAB uses the up-to-date version of the GNU C++ library that ships with your Arch Linux system.
 Open a terminal and type:

 ````